mateuszniechwiej/Climbing-Buddy/README.md

   - prefered climbing type: sport, traditional or bouldering.
   - equipment provided by the user who makes a request.
   - desire level of skills from the other climber.
-  - dropdown list for climbing location.
+  - autocomplete places location input for climbing location.

 > As a user, I would like to get notified once a person accepted my request.

 A solution to satisfy user requirements:

-- once the interested user clicks the `More Info` button from the find climber .The climb_info page where he can press `Contact Climber` details about the climb and have a a modal form with session username, email and message to fill out will appear for the user to submit.
+- once the interested user clicks the `More Info` button from the 'Find Climber' page.
+The climb_info page where he can press `Contact Climber` details about the climb and have a modal form with session username, email and message to fill out will appear for the user to submit.
 After submitting the modal form, an email will be sent to the climbing search event creator with the user name and email details of who accepted the request.

 - emailjs.com will be used to send mail after accepting the climbing request.

-* Example of an email received from user whom is intrested in cthe climb:
+* Example of an email received from user whom is interested in the climb:
 ![emialjs](static/media_README/emailJS.png)